survivejs/webpack-book/manuscript/appendices/02_hmr.md

 ## Enabling HMR

-To enable HMR, the following things have to happen:
+The following things have to happen for HMR to work:

-1. WDS has to run in hot mode to expose the hot module replacement interface to the client.
+1. WDS has to run in the hot mode to expose the hot module replacement interface to the client.
-2. Webpack has to provide hot updates to the server.
-This is achieved using `webpack.HotModuleReplacementPlugin`.
+2. Webpack has to provide hot updates to the server and can be achieved using `webpack.HotModuleReplacementPlugin`.
 3. The client has to run specific scripts provided by the WDS.
-They are injected automatically but can be enabled explicitly through entry configuration.
+They will be injected automatically but can be enabled explicitly through entry configuration.
 4. The client has to implement the HMR interface through `module.hot.accept`.

 Using `webpack-dev-server --hot` solves the first two problems.
-In this case you have to handle only the last one yourself if you want to patch JavaScript application code.
+In this case, you have to handle only the last one yourself if you want to patch JavaScript application code.
 Skipping the `--hot` flag and going through webpack configuration gives more flexibility.

 {pagebreak}

-The following listing contains the most important parts related to this approach.
+The following listing contains the essential parts related to this approach.
 You will have to adapt from here to match your configuration style:

 ```javascript
 {